 The overhead of 8

 But that’s not what Drupal 8 is to a small web shop like mine.
 The evolution from version 7 to version 8 has been revolutionary.
 A steeper learning curve has been introduced.
 A slew of new technologies has been wrapped up inside the package, the most notable of which is Symfony, an open-source PHP-based application framework that follows the MVC architecture.
 Some of Symfony’s components now power Drupal 8 and developers won’t be able to wrangle 8 without wrangling Symfony.
+A further tool deeply-embedded in the Drupal 8 eco-system is Composer, which manages dependency-management in PHP.
+Then there is Drush.
+Both are command-line shells for managing Drupal installations.
+Both are pretty much required by Drupal 8.
 In addition, version 8 requires hardware with more grunt.
 Drupal 8 is targeted at corporates with complex user-bases and high-volume traffic, not the sort of clients that I work with.
 Drupal’s architecture has changed and it has been overtly positioned in a different commercial space.
 This is great for those who want to go in that direction.
 I don’t.
 So this post summarises what my reaction is to this sea change, and what the challenges and opportunities are.

 My personal wish list